JohnyLearning/RootDetector/README.md

 RootDetector
 ============
-RootDetector is a FFI APP for Android which shows if the device in which the application is installed is rooted/jail broken.
+RootDetector is a FFI APP for Android and Iphone which shows if the device in which the application is installed is rooted/jail broken.
 Foreign Function Interface(FFI) is a mechanism that provides support for the application written in one programming language to use the methods, functions, and services written in another programming language.